-Phase-in of Amendments to this Class EA
+Phase-in of Amendments to the Class EA for TF

-In some situations, during a review or amendment of this Class EA Document, some projects may be in the process of being planned using the existing Class EA Process or already had the Notice of Commencement issued.
+In some situations, during a review or amendment of the Class EA for TF, some projects may be in the process of being planned under the Class EA for TF.
 For the purpose of consistency and process flow, such projects will be broken into two categories: those for which the Notice of Commencement has not yet been issued and those for which the Notice of Commencement has been issued.

-If the Notice of Commencement for the project has not been issued before the amendments to this Class EA Document are approved by the Minister or Director of the EAB at the MECP, the project is not considered to be in progress and must follow the Class EA Process outlined in the current document.
+If the Notice of Commencement for the project has not been issued before the amendments to the Class EA for TF come into force, the project is not considered to be in progress and must follow the current (newly amended) Class EA for TF.